FrankerFaceZ/FrankerFaceZ/README.md

 It should be noted that this project is not a browser extension that you would load in your browser's extensions system.
 You still need the FrankerFaceZ extension or user-script for your browser.

+You can edit the project's icon font using the `npm run font` command.
+This will create a new Fontello session, if one doesn't already exist, and open your default web browser to Fontello so you can edit the font.

+If you're running the development server with `npm start`, you'll be able to automatically save changes to the Fontello font by clicking Fontello's Export button.
+Otherwise, you can use `npm run font:save` to download the changes from your session.

 Editor Settings